Media coverage of the Gaza war: Dismissal of Steve Bell

+Piers Morgan Uncensored

+Piers Morgan hosted numerous interviews regarding Gaza on his show Piers Morgan Uncensored.
+Morgan interviewed Egyptian comedian, television host and surgeon Bassem Youssef, who is best known for his political satire, on October 17 and November 1.
+Youssef pointed out the context of the Israel-Palestine conflict, the juxtaposition against the Ukrainian-Russia war and the ongoing Gaza war often in his satirical humor.

+Morgan has been criticized for his frequent use of the question "Do you condemn Hamas?" at the beginning of interviews with pro-Palestinian guests, by Mehdi Hasan, Bassem Youssef, and others.

+The Jewish Chronicle

+Neve Gordon—in an examination of the appearances of the word 'antisemitism' before and after October 7, 2023, in The Jewish Chronicle, the oldest Jewish newspaper—argues that "the data reveals that TJC has been exaggerating and instrumentalising a Zionist notion of antisemitism to foment moral panic, mobilising the language of trauma and injury to continuously reassert a notion of Jewish victimhood" in support of a "justificatory framework that operates by claiming injury and then using the alleged injury to set in motion a series of oppressive actions against individuals, groups and institutions."

 Other

-Egyptian comedian, television host and surgeon Bassem Youssef, who is best known for his satirical comedy, was interviewed by Piers Morgan for his Piers Morgan Uncensored show on October 17 and November 1.
-Youssef pointed out the context of the Israel-Palestine conflict, the juxtaposition against the Ukrainian-Russia war and the ongoing Gaza war often in his satirical humor.

 In January 2024, a news report on Sky News received heavy criticism for describing a lethal Israeli shooting of a three-year-old toddler as the death of a "young lady" after "accidentally a stray bullet found its way into the van".
 Sky News apologized "unreservedly" to MK Danny Danon for the "complete inappropriateness " of a Sky correspondent asking Danon how his calls for the "relocation" for Gazans were different than "relocations" that occurred during World War II.
 In an open letter, Danon urged Sky to fire the woman who had asked him the question.

 A January 2024 interview between Julia Hartley-Brewer and Mustafa Barghouti on TalkTV sparked more than 15,000 complaints to Ofcom after Hartley-Brewer repeatedly cut off and screamed at Barghouti.

 During a public discussion titled "The Challenges and Dilemmas of Covering the Israeli-Palestinian Conflict," Janine Zacharia, a former Middle East correspondent and Stanford lecturer, provided valuable insights into how major news organizations approach reporting on the Gaza war.
 The event, hosted by Stanford's Department of Communication, was part of a series of educational initiatives organized by the university to enhance comprehension of the conflict's intricate history and complexities.